oracle-livelabs/oci/cd3-automation-toolkit/deploy-compute/deploy-compute.md

 1. Add details for the VCN:

-    - Navigate to **"VCNs"** sheet and create a VCN with the following details:
+    - Navigate to *VCNs* sheet and create a VCN with the following details:

     - Compartment name format: *parentcompartment1::parentcompartment2::child_compartmemt*